 If you wish to set the illumination LED brightness, scan one of the bar codes below.
 This sets the LED illumination for the scanner when it is in Presentation Mode.
 (If the scanner is triggered manually, the LED illumination will switch to the setting for a manual trigger.
-(See LED Illumination - Manual Trigger on page 3-6.)
+See "Serial Trigger Mode" on page 3-4.)
 Default = High.

-Note: The LEDs are like a flash on a camera.
-The lower the ambient light in the room, the brighter the LEDs need to be so the scanner can "see" the bar codes.
+- Note: The LEDs are like a flash on a camera.
+The lower the ambient light in the room, the brighter the LEDs need to be so the scanner can "see" the bar codes. - Note: The LEDs may turn off for a short time when the scanner detects low power.